-However, for most parts of the United Kingdom, Christmas is right at the beginning of the period when it's likely to snow.
-Looking at climate history, wintry weather is more likely between January and March than December.
-Snow or sleet falls on average five days in December, compared to 7.6 days in January, 6.8 days in February and six days in March.
+However, for most parts of the United Kingdom, Christmas is only at the beginning of the period when it's likely to snow.
+We are more likely to see snow between January and March than in December with snow or sleet falling an average 3.9 days in December, compared to 5.3 days in January, 5.6 days in February and 4.2 days in March.

 White Christmases were more frequent in the 18th and 19th centuries, even more so before the change of calendar in 1752 which effectively brought Christmas day back by 12 days.
-Climate change has also brought higher average temperatures over land and sea and this generally reduces the chances of a white Christmas.
-However, the natural variability of the weather will not stop cold, snowy winters happening in the future.
+Climate change has also brought higher average temperatures over land and sea and this generally reduced the chances of a white Christmas.

 Traditionally we used to use a single location in the country to define a White Christmas which was the Met Office building in London.
 However, with the increase in betting on where will see a White Christmas the number of locations have increased and can now include Buckingham Palace, Belfast (Aldergrove Airport), Aberdeen (Pittodrie - Aberdeen FC), Edinburgh (Castle), Coronation Street in Manchester and the Millennium Stadium in Cardiff.